 What is your least favorite part about this lifestyle?

 Our least favorite part of this lifestyle is the inevitable van breakdowns.
 Our van is almost as old as we are and she’s a finicky beast.
 The breakdowns are taxing.
 They’re physically and mentally exhausting, and they derail our momentum.
 But it’s taught us a lot about ourselves and the mechanics of a Westy.
 Through the dirt, sweat and tears, we’ve learned what we’re made of.
 Most of all we’ve learned patience and acceptance.

 What do you do for income on the road?

 We’ve done many different types of work on the road.
 From bartending gigs in small town Colorado to farm gigs in the Sierra foothills.
 We’re fortunate that Dustin has been able to maintain freelance work in his field of construction estimating, which has been our primary source of income.
 And I (Noami) have picked up numerous writing and photography gigs along the way.

-Currently we’re launching our new Sustainability Consulting company, Cacti and Coconuts.
-We provide sustainability consulting for individuals, homes (including vanlife), brands and small businesses.
+Currently we’re launching our new Sustainability Consulting company, Cacti and Coconuts (since transformed to the blog Irie to Aurora).
+We provide sustainability consulting for individuals, homes (including #vanlife), brands and small businesses.
 Our services include zero-waste consulting, green building, energy, water, waste, and carbon footprint audits, as well as health & wellness consulting.
 I also recently acquired my yoga teacher certification, so I’ll be teaching #YogaOnTheRoad.
 Stay tuned for updates on our social media @irietoaurora.

 What have been your favorite location(s) thus far, and why?